 travel-learning / Travel-Learning

 Hyphenate when used as an adjective.
-Capitalize and hyphenate when referring to the formal OWU Travel-Learning Program.
+Capitalize and hyphenate when referring to Travel-Learning Courses, part of the OWU Connection.
+Travel-Learning Courses feature a semester in the classroom followed by a short faculty-led trip to help students connect academic instruction with first-hand experiential learning.

 - Ohio Wesleyan offers many opportunities for travel learning.